May 14, 2010

 The most critical element in avoiding negative inheritances is proactive family discussion.
 The family dynamics may be difficult, but if the family does not discuss possible scenarios in advance, then the caregiving inevitably falls to one child.
 This can cause tension and resentment and can damage the family.
 If the children to whom this responsibility will fall are reluctant to bring up the subject with their siblings, then they may want to start by discussing what will happen when the parents can no longer drive.

 Financial advisers and elder law attorneys often ask their clients for permission to talk with their aging parents to review the status of their assets, and to determine what plans the parents may have in place for their long-term care.
 The financial advisor can then run a series of projections to see if the parents’ assets will be sufficient for their care.
-If the funds will not be sufficient, then purchasing long-term care insurance might be an answer, even if the children pay the premiums.
-Purchasing a policy that covers half the cost of in-home, assisted living, or nursing home care is better than having no insurance at all.
+If the funds will not be sufficient, then purchasing long-term care insurance might be a solution, even if the children pay the premiums.
+Purchasing a policy that covers half of the cost of in-home, assisted living, or nursing home care is better than having no insurance at all.

 Studies show that middle-aged caregivers can suffer emotionally and vocationally, as well as financially.
 Some baby boomers will work at paying jobs in retirement so they can care for their parents.
 The caregiving workload can increase from an average of five hours per week to forty hours per week when the parent suffers from Alzheimer’s disease or severe dementia.
 The caregiver has less time to spend with peers and operates on much less sleep.
 This emotional toll does not appear on a balance sheet, but it is real.